Evangeline, the Queen of Make-Believe

-Told through story and song, EQMB is set in 1968 and centers around Evangeline, a young high school graduate from East L.A. who is a devoted daughter by day, and a Hollywood go-go dancer by night.
-Inspired by this time period, she spreads her wings and lands in the distinctly different world of the Hollywood art and music scene.
-As East L.A. begins it’s own civil rights movement, she must reconcile her own individual journey with the need to hold on to her relationship with her family and her neighborhood.
+1968!
+East Los Angeles explodes in its own civil rights movement, and the Sunset Strip’s music captivates high school grad, Evangeline, a devoted daughter by day and West Hollywood go-go dancer by night.
+Spellbound, Evangeline, spreads her wings and lands in the enticing world of the Hollywood art and music scene.
+But she must reconcile her own personal journey with the need to hold on to familial bonds and a changing neighborhood.

 Theresa Chavez, Rose Portillo, and Louie Pérez

 David Hidalgo and Louie Pérez of “Los Lobos”

 This remount was presented at Plaza de la Raza’s Margo Albert Theater in April, 2019

 with Elizabeth Alvarez, Adrian Brizuela, Moises Castro,

 Lennon Hobson, and Keyla Monterroso Mejia